MLB Report Card Grades for All 30 Teams Entering August

 Texas Rangers (50-56)

-After winning two straight division titles, the Rangers have plummeted to third place while their in-state rivals soar like a NASA rocket.
+After winning two straight division titles, the Rangers have plummeted to fourth place while their in-state rivals soar like a NASA rocket.
 That's a bitter pill for an organization that has never hoisted a Commissioner's Trophy.

-Credit Texas for seeing the writing on the wall and cashing in Darvish, an impending free agent, for a gaggle of prospects including slugging second baseman Willie Calhoun.
+Credit Texas for seeing the writing on the wall and cashing in Darvish, an impending free agent, for a gaggle of prospects that included slugging second baseman Willie Calhoun.

 At the same time, forgive Rangers fans for wallowing in disappointment.